 The University of California Garden Nutrition Extenders (UC GNE) program has been developed to fill a need in school garden education.
 The 30-hour training program focuses on developing skills to conduct garden enhanced nutrition education including: planning school gardens, planting with the seasons, tasting food from the garden, and connecting California state standards with outdoor education.
 Participants that complete the training will be able to lead youth through the Junior Master Gardener™ curriculum Learn, Grow, Eat, GO!.
 The UC GNEs are vital resources in our community, establishing the farm-to-school link through evidence-based curriculum and engaging youth with service learning projects in the garden.

 How many hours is the training program?

-The initial training program is approximately 30 hours over a period of 10 weeks.
+The initial training program is approximately 30 hours.

 Who can apply?
 If I don’t have any gardening experience can I still apply?

 Individuals at least 18 years of age who are interested in volunteering in garden enhanced nutrition education should apply.
 The UC GNE Program encourages a diverse population to apply, no garden experience necessary.

 What will I learn in the UC GNE training program?

 The training program includes hands-on, experiential learning engaging participants to study and present garden and nutrition curriculum: Learn, Grow, Eat & Go! and practical garden education as well as outdoor classroom management and food safety.
 UC GNE trainees can expect a rigorous, comprehensive program to prepare them for work with educators and students in the school garden.